News Publishers Join Facebook in Worry Over iOS 14 Anti-Tracking Feature - The Mac Observer

 So what’s all the fuss about?

 In iOS 14 Apple has revamped its privacy setting called Limit Ad Tracking.
 Before iOS 14, users had to opt-in by turning this toggle on.
-When that happens, the device’s advertising identifier becomes a bunch of zeroes, making targeted advertising less effective.
+When that happens, the device’s advertising identifier becomes a bunch of zeroes, making targeted advertising less effective (it has since been deprecated).

 In iOS 14 the redesigned toggle is called Allow Apps to Request to Track.
 When this setting is on, apps have to ask the user to consent to be tracked.
 When it’s turned off, apps can’t ask because tracking is off by default.

 Publishers are worried because this fall they will require user consent, or “scaring” them as Mr. Wagman frames it.
 Note that the only thing that changed about the setting is a pop-up window requiring the user to tap OK if they want to be tracked.
+People will still see ads but they won’t be shown to you based on your personal information.
+The setting is not an ad-blocker.